bigeasy/cadence/design.markdown

 })();
 ```

 You, know.
-No. It's so wolly.
+No. It's so woolly.
 Where in the API is a `EventEmitter` that pumps
 out errors one after another?

 >  Error events are treated as a special case in node.
 If there is no listener